CaribbeanCool/Notaso_CIIC-ICOM_Professors/README.md

 # Notaso_CIIC-ICOM_Professors
 A Python web-scraper that scrapes from the website [Notaso](https://notaso.com/universities/urpm/) and:
 1. Finds all professors from the CSE and ECE Department, and
-2. Finds average of notes, and student's comments.
+2. Finds the professor's rating, and student's comments.

 ## How to Run: